Vernon River, PE

 A mission church (Star of the Sea) opened at China Point in 1897 and closed in 1970.
-The present hall was constructed in 1900.

 Today, over 300 families comprise the Vernon River Parish which is dedicated to St. Joachim.
 More than twenty priests and upwards of forty religious sisters have come from St. Joachim’s.

 Vast areas of primary farmlands abound throughout the area, as well an abundance of scenic waterways.

 St. Joachim’s is served by Pastor, Rev. Benedict Paulraj, O. Praem.